The Cancer Research

 Ongoing Areas of Investigation

-- In cell and animal studies, anthocyanins influence cell signaling in ways that increase antioxidant, anti-inflammatory and carcinogen-deactivating enzymes.
+Anthocyanins influence cell signaling in ways that increase antioxidant, anti-inflammatory and carcinogen-deactivating enzymes in cell and animal studies.
 They inhibit cancer cells’ growth and ability to spread, and activate signaling that leads to self-destruction of abnormal cells.

-- Most of the antioxidant protection from cherries comes from polyphenols.
-But they also contain vitamin C, which is a powerful antioxidant.
-In lab studies, it protects cells’ DNA by trapping free radicals, and it helps renew the antioxidant ability of Vitamin E. In cell studies, vitamin C also inhibits formation of carcinogens and supports the immune system.
+Vitamin C is a powerful antioxidant.
+Most of the antioxidant protection from cherries comes from polyphenols, but vitamin C adds to the effects.
+In lab studies, vitamin C protects cells’ DNA by trapping free radicals, and it helps renew the antioxidant ability of Vitamin E. In cell studies, vitamin C also inhibits formation of carcinogens and supports the immune system.

 Perillyl alcohol can interfere with growth of cancer cells in laboratory studies.
 It also inhibits growth of several types of cancer in animals, apparently through effects on cancer cells themselves and by inhibiting the process of angiogenesis that tumors rely on to spread.
 So far, this effectiveness has not been demonstrated from human consumption however.